forgxyz/expensifly/README.md

 - category: should this just be categorical type? can add new via admin panel if needed
   - drawbacks to having it in a table?
   - same with method
+- [x] make fewer repeated calls to the database. moving from overview to tx_list shouldn't send the same queries... unnecessarily slow. cache them? use session?